bpcreech/blog/content/post/mini-racer-v0.11.1.md

    `BinaryValue` objects down.
 This avoids a memory leak, and avoids dangling pointers on the C++ side.

-2. When Python later calls `_ValueHandle.__del__`, it passes a context ID to `MiniRacer::ContextFactory`.
-This context ID is no longer valid because the context was torn down already.
+2. When Python later calls `_ValueHandle.__del__`, it passes both a context ID _and_ the value handle to `MiniRacer::ContextFactory`.
+   `MiniRacer::ContextFactory` notices that the whole context ID is no longer valid because the context was torn down already.
+The context and its values are already gone.
 Thus, this call can be safely ignored.

 I think the design strategy is generalizable to most Python/C++ integrations, and potentially likewise Java/C++ and C#/C++ integrations. (_TL;DR: use integer